Mina-Farajian/DevOps-Scripts-Terraform/README.md

 1- Clone this repository to your local machine.
 2- Change into the project directory:
 ```
-cd in project main directory
+cd in resource main directory
 ```
-3- Create a terraform.tfvars file to set your AWS access and secret keys, or use environment variables or use locals. you can call modules in main.tf if you want to use each module independently, you should customize it as a main terraform file
+3- Create a terraform.tfvars file to set your AWS access and secret keys, or use environment variables or use locals.
+   - you can call modules in main.tf
+   - if you want to use each module independently, you should customize it as a main terraform file.

 4- Initialize Terraform and download the required providers:
 ```